mit-orcd/rocky8-testing-2023/Quickstart/README.md

   will activate a consistent set of recent C, C++, Fortran and nvcc compilers and their MPI parallel wrappers, along with the cmake tool for software building.

+## Getting help

+For questions and help pleas feel free to reach out to orcd-help@mit.edu

 ## Integration with existing engaging storage and home directories

 All the nodes are part of the Engaging cluster.
-General documentaitons can be found at https://engaging-web.mit.edu/eofe-wiki/ .
+General documentation can be found at https://engaging-web.mit.edu/eofe-wiki/ .